The market place was vast

 Sark had cooked up for you and your little harem wench to munch on.” said

 the guard.
 “The king treats his gladiators better than I would!
-You are most fortunate.”
+You are

-word filled with rage.
-“Please, if you will, move me to different cell.
+quiet, but each word filled with rage.
+“Please, if you will, move me to

-then laughed heartily in his croaking Az-al voice.
+for a moment, then laughed heartily in his croaking Az-al voice.
 “I do